SPRING 2014 COURSE DESCRIPTIONS

 An historical introduction to philosophy through an analysis of political theories, theories of action, and styles of political life.
 Main themes will include the relation of the individual to the state, the scope of social responsibility, and the nature of human freedom.

 This course will provide a broad overview of the history of Western political philosophy, from ancient Greece to the present, but will concentrate primarily on Enlightenment and Modern era political and social thought.
 The question of social freedom – what it is and how it has been or might be achieved – will provide a guiding thread over the course of the semester, as we address issues such as equality, democracy, revolution, capitalism, communism, and liberalism.
-In considering these and related issues it is hoped that we will become better able evaluate our own political assumptions and views.
-Requirements for the course will include mandatory attendance of every course session, intensive weekly reading, regular writing assignments, a midterm and a final.
+In considering these and related issues it is hoped that we will become better able to evaluate our own political assumptions and views.
+Requirements for the course will include mandatory attendance of every course session, intensive weekly reading, regular written reading responses, and two papers.

 The principle aim of this course is to help a student acquire the skills of thinking, reading, and writing critically.
 The student develops a sensitivity to language and argumentation that is applicable to a wide range of situations and subject matters.

 This course is a survey course designed to provide the background in ancient philosophy requisite for more advanced work in philosophy.
-It will cover all of the major figures from Thales at the start of the 6th century B.C. to Plotinus of the 3rd century A.D.
+It will begin with an historical introduction starting with the Bronze Age and ending with the fall of Rome.
+Then it will touch on all of the major and minor figures from Thales at the start of the 6th century B.C. to Plotinus of the 3rd century A.D. and cover in detail: (i) the Presocratics, (ii) Socrates, the Sophists, Plato and Aristotle, (iii) The Hellenic movements of Skepticism, Stoicism, and Epicureanism.
 Four exams will test a very large body of factual and historical knowledge as well as philosophical understanding.

 Upper Division Courses